 Business Information that you may provide to our customer service team and third party service providers, for example, when they attend your premises to carry out installations or when you contact us for pre or post-sales support.

 Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

 We also collect, use, and share “Aggregated Data” (this means statistical or demographic data derived from your personal data).
 Aggregated Data is not considered personal data in law as this data does not directly or indirectly reveal your identity.

 3 How we collect your personal data

-(i) Identity Data and Contact Data
+(i) Identity Data, Contact Data and Business Information

 You may give us your Identity and Contact by corresponding with us by via our Website, systems or communicating with our team, by email, on the telephone or by post.
 This includes personal data you provide when you:

-fill in paper forms or online forms on our Website
+fill in forms on our Website

 register to use our Website